Stereotypes of Women at Work and Why They Need to STOP

 • Tahitian men tend to be gentle, mild-tempered, and non-aggressive.
 It is entirely acceptable for them to cry, show fear, and express pain.
 (Coltrane, 1996)

-• Mbuti pygmies in central Africa, don’t discriminate strongly between sexes.
-Males and females gather roots, berries, and nuts, and both hunt.
+• Mbuti pygmies in central Africa do not strongly discriminate between the sexes.
+Males and females gather roots, berries, and nuts, and both engage in hunting.
 (Coltrane, 1996)

 Try This

 Whoever drinks the coffee should make it.
 Whoever dirties the dishes should clean them.
-Everyone should say good morning, support coworkers in times of distress, and learn about gendered communication styles.
-Don’t hesitate to offer high-risk, high-reward tasks to women.
+Everyone should greet coworkers with a good morning, offer support in times of distress, and learn about gendered communication styles.
+Don’t hesitate to provide high-risk, high-reward tasks to women.

 Words of Wisdom